p-estor/p-estor/README.md

 I have been studying as a software developer for the past 3 years.
 Throughout this time, I have acquired a wide range of skills, with my strongest expertise lying in Java and Jetpack Compose.
 Additionally, driven by my passion for video games I have also started studying Unity and Godot.

-Although I still need to complete my internship, I think I am ready for employment.
+Having completed my studies and internship, I am now ready for employment.
 Therefore, I am currently seeking new opportunities in software development.

 ## Current activities
 I am currently expanding my knowlodge by doing online courses and personal projects.